wrl96/lazy-flask/README.md

 #### Middleware

 Middleware can intercept requests and responses.
 For example, you can do permission checks or modify responses before returning.<br>
 Just define a function that accepts a `Request` or `Response`.
 If you modify it, return the new object.
-If not, lazy_flask will continue with the original.
+If not, Lazy-Flask will continue with the original.

 ```python
 # Permission check